Fun Swimming Games for Swimming Lessons

 Then, they can pretend that they are that superhero as they “fly” through the hoop underwater.

 Move the ring a little further back each turn so that they have to glide and kick a little more each time.
-This games works great with the Water Sports Swim Thru Rings!
+This games works great with the Water Sports Swim Thru Rings (available on amazon)!
 These rings have adjustable air chambers that allow you to change the underwater depth so that you can use them for all swimming levels.

 Once students get comfortable in the water, they will enjoy a challenging game of Treasure Hunters.